camunda-community-hub/dotnet-custom-tasklist/README.md

 Once Claimed they move to the Claimed section.
 Once completed, they are then displayed in the COmpleted tasks section.

+### Job Workers based on .Net Hosted Services

+This project leverages the [Zeebe csharp accelerator library](https://github.com/camunda-community-hub/zeebe-client-csharp-accelerator) to bootstrap jobworkers.
+For more details, please refer to this [project's Readme](https://github.com/camunda-community-hub/zeebe-client-csharp-accelerator/blob/main/README.md)

+### C# Client for Zeebe gateway

+Process controller has examples of Deploying Processes/DMNs, Creating Process Instances & updating Process Variables.
+This is WIP, to create a UI to deploy processes / decisions & create Process instances / evaluate decisions.

+### Configuration
 To connect to a Saas Instance, use the below settings in the appsettings.json -

 ```